abstracta/jmeter-java-dsl/docs/guide/response-processing/correlation/json-extractor.md

 }
 ```

-::: warning
+::: tip
-Be aware that this element uses the JMeter JSON JMESPath Extractor element, and not the JMeter JSON Extractor element.
-This means that it uses JMESPath instead of JSON Path.
+By default this element uses JMeter JSON JMESPath Extractor element, and in consequence JMESPath as query language.

+If you want to use JMeter JSON Extractor element, and in consequence JSONPath as query language, you can simply use `.queryLanguage(JsonQueryLanguage.JSON_PATH)` and a JSONPath query.
 :::